Kannan171/tp/docs/DeveloperGuide.md

     - have each domain label start and end with alphanumeric characters
     - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

-- The `Phone` attribute must consist of numbers only, and be at least 3 digits long
+- The `Phone` attribute must consist of numbers only, and be at least 3 digits long.
-- All attributes must not be empty (including whitespaces)
+- All attributes must not be empty (including whitespaces).
+- If any of these constraints are to fail, the parser will throw an error based on the earliest field that fails in the above order.

 ##### Future Considerations